-Despite its many health benefits, Americans don't seem to be eating enough dietary fiber.
-In fact, the average daily intake of fiber is so low, the United States Department of Agriculture (USDA) Dietary Guidelines considers it a public health concern.
-But why is fiber so important, and how can you make sure you're getting enough?
+Despite its many health benefits, fiber is lacking in the typical American diet.
+In fact, the average daily intake of fiber is so low the USDA considers it a public health concern.
+Here's why fiber is so important, and the foods to prioritize to make sure you're getting enough of it.

-In order to fill what nutritionists call "the fiber gap," consider adding these 25 foods to your diet.
-We consulted registered dietitians and the USDA Food Database to determine the best high-fiber foods.
+In order to fill what nutritionists call "the fiber gap," consider adding these high-fiber 25 foods to your diet.

 Fiber: 8 to 16 grams per cup.